Water Filters: Making the Difference

-If you, your company, or community group are interested in sponsoring a team this year, please contact Jaime Belden at firstname.lastname@example.org for more details.
+If you, your company, or community group are interested in sponsoring a team this year, please contact Future Roots Project for more details.

 Helping Children Heal During a Disaster

-Future Roots cofounder Jaime Belden is Jaime Belden, Future Roots president, is studying in an international program aimed to help kids after disasters like earthquakes, fires, floods, and wars.
+Future Roots cofounder Jaime Belden is studying in an international program aimed to help kids after disasters like earthquakes, fires, floods, and wars.
 Emergency pedagogy was started by Bernd Ruf and is based on the Waldorf Methodology from Germany.

 Emergency pedagogic interventions focus on psychologically traumatized children and adolescents in war zones and disaster areas.
 Emergency pedagogy helps stabilize affected individuals psychologically and socially.
 This is done by supporting them in their efforts to process the traumatizing events, and thereby integrate them into their own biography.
 Through the activation of the body’s self-healing powers, possible long-term post-traumatic stress disorders can be minimized or avoided altogether.

-Please visit the links below to learn more about the program.
+Please visit the link below to learn more about the program.